Archive-42/My-Notes-Compilation/js-info/1-js/13-modules/01-modules-intro/article.md

 </script>

 <script nomodule>
-  alert("Modern browsers know both type=module and nomodule, so skip this") alert("Old browsers ignore script with unknown type=module, but execute this.");
+  alert("Modern browsers know both type=module and nomodule, so skip this");
+  alert(
+    "Old browsers ignore script with unknown type=module, but execute this."
+  );
 </script>
 ```